Poornima-skp/En-Masse-Store/README.md

 * css

 ## Installation:
+***
 A little intro about the installation.
 ```
 $ git clone https://github.com/Poornima-skp/En-Masse-Store
 $ cd En-Masse-Store
 $ npm install
 ```
+## Resourses Used:
+***
+* MDN Docs
+* W3 Schools
+* StackOverflow

+## Future Plans:
+***
+1. Display Add-To-Cart Page with edit and delete features
+2. Link the Buy page to Pay-Pal
+3. Create a Sign-in Page to check user credentials
+4. Create pages and routes for Multiple Products